-In Utah, prescription fraud can be punishable by a wide array of penalties depending on the circumstances.
-Some determining factors include the amount of the substance, the type of substance, prior convictions, the actor’s age, and harm caused to another during the offense.
+In Utah, prescription fraud can be punishable by a wide array of penalties depending on the circumstances of your case.
+Some determining factors include the amount of the substance, the type of substance, prior convictions, age, and harm caused to another during the offense.

 Penalties for prescription fraud may also be increased depending on the location of the act, and whether the actor used a weapon.
-Some penalties for prescription fraud include some of the following:
+Some penalties for prescription fraud include the following:

 *As of May 12, 2015, individuals on probation for possession of Schedule I or II controlled substances are Category I restricted persons banned from buying or possessing firearms or dangerous weapons.*